shariq1989/cookbook/content/recipe/mississippi_roast.md

 * Ranch Dressing: Ranch is critical to a good Mississippi roast.
 I love the mayo, dill, and vinegar together; this ranch is a solid combination of both fat and acid, and the addition of the paprika lends a savory note.

-* Pepperoncini: I suggest adding 10-14 peppers to the dish, but if my family gave me the go-ahead, I would add even more.
+* Pepperoncinis: I suggest adding 10-14 peppers to the dish, but if my family gave me the go-ahead, I would add even more.
 I love the pepperoncini's, especially after they've marinated in the liquid from the meat and ranch dressing.

 #### What equipment do I need to make this recipe?